Vantiq/vantiq-extension-sources/camelAssemblies/README.md

 **IMPORTANT:** A basic understanding of the [Vantiq Camel Connector](../camelConnector/README.md) is assumed.

-All assemblies contained herein (Vantiq Camel assemblies) are built atop the base Camel Connector assembly, `com.vantiq.extsrc.camelconn.camelConnector`.
+All assemblies contained herein (Vantiq Camel assemblies) are built atop the base Camel Connector assembly, `com.vantiq.extsrc.camel4conn.camelConnector`.
 Specifically, the Camel Connector assembly defines the Camel Connector source implementation type and the schema type `com.vantiq.extsrc.camelcomp.message` that defines the message format for messages used between the Camel connector and the Vantiq system.